Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

 The structure of Slotqueue is shown as in @slotqueue-structure.

-Each enqueuer hosts a distributed SPSC as in dLTQueue (@naive-LTQueue).
+Each enqueuer hosts a distributed SPSC as in dLTQueue (@dLTQueue).
 The enqueuer when enqueues a value to its local SPSC will timestamp the value using a distributed counter hosted at the dequeuer.

 Additionally, the dequeuer hosts an array whose entries each corresponds with an enqueuer.
 Each entry stores the minimum timestamp of the local SPSC of the corresponding enqueuer.